Paul Bern: Death

 Authorities viewed this as a suicide note signed by Bern.
-To the police, and before a grand jury, Harlow's only statement was that she "knew nothing".
-Harlow was made an executor of her husband's estate by the Californian judge.
-Harlow never publicly spoke on the matter.
-She died of renal failure (caused by a childhood bout of scarlet fever) in June 1937 at the age of 26.
+To the police, and before a grand jury, Harlow's only statement was that she "knew nothing."
+She was made an executor of her husband's estate by Judge May Darlington Lahey.
+She never publicly spoke on the matter, and later died of renal failure (caused by a childhood bout of scarlet fever) in June 1937 at the age of 26.

-Two thousand people attended Bern's funeral, held on September 9, 1932, at the Grace Chapel at Inglewood Park Cemetery.
+Two-thousand people attended Bern's funeral, held on September 9, at the Grace Chapel at Inglewood Park Cemetery.
 Conrad Nagel delivered the eulogy.
 Bern was cremated, and his ashes were interred in the Golden West Mausoleum at Inglewood Park Cemetery.